 You’ll need to score at least 44/75 to pass.

-If you’re learning to drive in Great Britain (England, Scotland, or Wales), you can book a theory test on the GOV.UK website.
+If you’re learning to drive in Great Britain (England, Scotland, or Wales - not Northern Ireland), you can book a theory test on the GOV.UK website.

 If you’re learning to drive in Northern Ireland, you can book your theory on the DVA website.